 We provide complete SEO (search engine optimisation) services for clients across the UK and Internationally.
-Before getting started applying SEO to your website, it’s important to get have a good understanding of the basics.
+Before getting started applying SEO to your website, it’s important to get have a good understanding of the elements that drive search engine rankings as well of course as the critical elements that can stand in your way.

-(There are other elements, that each carry a little ranking weight, but to start with, it is these two that will make the biggest impact on your rankings.)
+(There are a multitude of factors that each carry a little ranking ‘weight’, but in basic terms, it is these two that have the biggest impact on your rankings.)

 SEO is a term that is used online, as an abreviation for search engine optimization (US spelling or search engine optimisation in the UK).
 SEO is the process of targeted website traffic generation via search engine keyword searches.
 Search engines simply organise online information.